michael2012z/BitBible/markdown/KJV/files/Eccl.md

 2. I said of laughter, It is mad: and of mirth, What doeth it?

-3. I sought in mine heart to give myself unto wine, yet acquainting mine heart with wisdom; and to lay hold on folly, till I might see what was that good for the sons of men, which they should do under the heaven all the days of their life.to give…: Heb. to draw my flesh with wineall…: Heb. the number of the days of their life
+3. I sought in mine heart to give myself unto wine, yet acquainting mine heart with wisdom; and to lay hold on folly, till I might see what was that good for the sons of men, which they should do under the heaven all the days of their life.

 4. I made me great works; I builded me houses; I planted me vineyards: